conan-io/docs/versioning/lockfiles/introduction.rst

 It is an error, because the ``pkga/0.1@user/testing`` dependency was fully locked.
 When the lockfile was created, the ``pkga/0.1@user/testing`` was found, including a binary, and that information was stored.
-Everytime this lockfile is used, it assumes this package and binary exists and it will try to get it, but it will never allow to re-build, because that can violate the integrity of the lockfile.
+Everytime this lockfile is used, it assumes this package and binary exist and it will try to get them, but it will never allow to re-build, because that can violate the integrity of the lockfile.
 For example, if we were using ``package_revision_mode``, a new binary of ``pkga`` would produce new package-ids of all its consumers, that will not match the package-ids stored in the lockfile.